 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Modafinil tablets have been evaluated for safety in over 3,500 patients, of whom more than 2,000 patients with excessive sleepiness associated with OSA, SWD, and narcolepsy.
+Modafinil has been evaluated for safety in over 3,500 patients, of whom more than 2,000 patients with excessive sleepiness associated with OSA, SWD, and narcolepsy.

 Most Common Adverse Reactions

-Table 1 presents the adverse reactions that occurred at a rate of 1% or more and were more frequent in Modafinil tablets-treated patients than in placebo-treated patients in the placebo-controlled clinical trials.
+Table 1 presents the adverse reactions that occurred at a rate of 1% or more and were more frequent in Modafinil-treated patients than in placebo-treated patients in the placebo-controlled clinical trials.

 (n = 934)